jixxed/ed-math/pages/ship-resistance/index.md

 ## Key Properties

-1. **Minimum Lower Bound**: The minimum lower bound for diminishing returns is 30% (MIN_LOWER_BOUND)
-2. **Upper Bound**: The upper bound is 65% (UPPER_BOUND), representing the maximum resistance that 100% stacking would compress to
-3. **Hard Cap**: The maximum effective resistance is hard capped at 75%, but this cap is **only applied once** at the very end after all modules have been processed, not during intermediate stacking operations
+1. **Hard Cap**: The maximum effective resistance is hard capped at 75%, but this cap is **only applied once** at the very end after all modules have been processed, not during intermediate stacking operations
-4. **Diminishing Returns**: Resistances are compressed into a range between the lower bound and upper bound, applying diminishing returns so that 100% stacking compresses to the upper bound
-5. **High Resistance Bonus**: Modules with resistance > 30% receive a double bonus
+2. **High Resistance Bonus**: Modules with resistance > 30% receive a doubling bonus
+3. **Penalty Border**: Crossing the 30% resistance threshold affects both positive and negative resistances, with diminished gains above 30% and increased penalties below 30%
-6. **Sequential Processing**: Modules are processed one at a time, with each module's effect depending on the cumulative resistance from previous modules
+4. **Sequential Processing**: Modules are processed one at a time, with each module's effect depending on the cumulative resistance from previous modules

+## Conclusion

+It is generally more beneficial to use resistance specific engineering on modules. blast/thermal/kinetic resistant can get up to 42.7% that results in 55.4% due to the bonus.
+The ideal stack ends with resistance on 30%.
+The following positive stacks will then not be penalized by the stacking math.
+In practice this is hard to achieve, but being able to avoid the penalties while stacking will result in the highest resistances.

 ## References